All Products

 .NET

-The following sample .NET code provides an example on how to initialize a client and query the list of data tables in an instance:
+The following .NET sample code shows how to initialize a client and retrieve the names of all data tables in an instance.

 using Aliyun.OTS.Request;